-- (1) Subject to (2) an Authorised Person must make the following appointments and ensure that they are held by one or more Approved Individuals at all times:

-- (a) Senior Executive Officer;

-- (b) Finance Officer; and

-- (c) Compliance Officer.

-- (2) For an Authorised Person Operating a Representative Office the mandatory appointments in (1) may be carried on by its Principal Representative.
+- (1) Subject to (2) an Authorised Person must make the following appointments and ensure that they are held by one or more Approved Individuals at all times: - (a) Senior Executive Officer; - (b) Finance Officer; - (c) Compliance Officer; and - (d) Money Laundering Reporting Officer. - (2) For an Authorised Person Operating a Representative Office the mandatory appointments in (1) may be carried on by its Principal Representative. - (3) An Authorised Firm which is a Credit Rating Agency: - (a) need not make the appointments referred to in (1)(b) and (d); and - (b) must ensure that the appointments referred to in 1(a) and (c) are held by different Approved Individuals at all times.